breatheco-de/content/src/content/how-to/regex-for-end-of-line.md

 //Output -> true
 ```

-## Using End Of Line RegEx on Python
+## Using RegEx for End Of Line in Python

 Python comes with the module `re` built-in which stands for RegExp.
 As a module, we need to import it before being able to access its method using the dot `.` notation.